Kelley-Morse set theory does not prove the class Fodor principle: Introduction

 Indeed, it follows similarly from arguments of the third author in \cite{Karagila2018:Fodors-lemma-can-fail-everywhere} that if $\kappa$ is an inaccessible cardinal, then there is a forcing extension $V[G]$ with a symmetric submodel $M$ such that $V_\kappa^M=V_\kappa$, which implies that $\mathcal M=(V_\kappa,\in, V^M_{\kappa+1})$ is a model of Kelley-Morse, and in $\mathcal M$, the class Fodor principle fails in a very strong sense.

-In this article, adapting the ideas of \cite{Karagila2018:Fodors-lemma-can-fail-everywhere} to the second-order set-theoretic context and using similar methods as in \cite{GitmanHamkins:Kelley-MorseSetTheoryAndChoicePrinciplesForClasses}, we shall prove that every model of $\KM$ has an extension in which the class Fodor principle fails in that strong sense: there can be a class function $F:\Ord\to\omega$, which is not constant on any stationary class.
-In particular, in these models, the class club filter is not $\sigma$-closed: there is a class $B\of\omega\times\Ord$, each of whose vertical slices $B_n$ contains a class club, but $\bigcap B_n$ is empty.

 \begin{maintheorem*} Kelley-Morse set theory \KM, if consistent, does not prove the class Fodor principle.
-Indeed, if there is a model of $\KM$, then there is a model of $\KM$ with a class function $F:\ORD\to \omega$, which is not constant on any stationary class; in this model, therefore, the class club filter is not $\sigma$-closed. \end{maintheorem*}
+Indeed, every model of $\KM$ can be extended to a model of $\KM$ with the same first-order part, but with a class function $F:\ORD\to \omega$, which is not constant on any stationary class; in this model, therefore, the class club filter is not $\sigma$-closed. \end{maintheorem*} The proof is a combination of the ideas from \cite{Karagila2018:Fodors-lemma-can-fail-everywhere} and the methods of \cite{GitmanHamkins:Kelley-MorseSetTheoryAndChoicePrinciplesForClasses}, as well as new results on class club shooting.

 We shall also investigate various weak versions of the class Fodor principle.

 \begin{definition}\ \textup{\begin{enumerate} \item For a cardinal $\kappa$, the \emph{class $\kappa$-Fodor principle} asserts that every class function $F:S\to\kappa$ defined on a stationary class $S\of\Ord$ is constant on a stationary subclass of $S$. \item The \emph{class $\less\Ord$-Fodor principle} is the assertion that the $\kappa$-class Fodor principle holds for every cardinal $\kappa$. \item The \emph{bounded class Fodor principle} asserts that every regressive class function $F:S\to\Ord$ on a stationary class $S\of\Ord$ is bounded on a stationary subclass of $S$. \item The \emph{very weak class Fodor principle} asserts that every regressive class function $F:S\to\Ord$ on a stationary class $S\of\Ord$ is constant on an unbounded subclass of $S$. \end{enumerate}} \end{definition}